statgen/pheweb/etc/detailed-loading-instructions.md

 - `num_procs` (int): the number of processes to use for parallel loading steps.  (default: 2/3 of the number of cores on your machine)

+- `loading_nice = True`: sets nice=19 (reducing cpu priority) and sets ionice to class "Idle" (reducing IO when anything else is using disk)

+- `debugging_limit_num_variants` (int): only parses this many variants from each input association file and from the rsids file.
+This is convenient for quickly loading part of a dataset to check that it works as expected.

 ## Making pheno-list.json